 Earlier about 600,000 systems were vulnerable to HeartBleed.
-On Saturday, Errata Security’s Robert Graham, says that after a two month of the vulnerability expose, still 300,000 were still vulnerable to HeartBleed.
-The scan was perform on 20th June and there were 309,197 system are still vulnerable, he added.
+On Saturday, Errata Security’s Robert Graham says that after two months of the vulnerability exposure, still, 300,000 were still vulnerable to HeartBleed.
+The scan was performed on 20th June and there were 309,197 systems still vulnerable, he added.

-Graham says that is not the good sign, that people are not concerns about the security, they even not trying to patch the vulnerability.
+Graham says that is not a good sign, that people are not concerned about security, they even not trying to patch the vulnerability.

 Graham added in a blog post-

-“We should see a slow decrease over the next decade as older systems are slowly replaced,” “Even a decade from now, though, I still expect to find thousands of systems, including critical ones, still vulnerable.”If you are using OpenSSL on your business then it is recommend to patch the vulnerability.
-As HeartBleed is on of critical vulnerability in the internet history, which can expose the inside data of your organisation system.
+“We should see a slow decrease over the next decade as older systems are slowly replaced,” “Even a decade from now, though, I still expect to find thousands of systems, including critical ones, still vulnerable.”If you are using OpenSSL on your business then it is recommended to patch the vulnerability.
+As HeartBleed is one of the critical vulnerabilities in the internet history, which can expose the inside data of your organization's system.

-You should mainly check for the HeartBleed if you are hosting your site on the shared hosting.
-As Shared hosting sites are comparatively cheaper then the dedicated hosting and many of these systems are not created with security in mind - they are very cheap, meant for low budget websites, and the hosting company doesn't care much about the data on them.
+You should mainly check for HeartBleed if you are hosting your site on shared hosting.
+As Shared hosting sites are comparatively cheaper than dedicated hosting and many of these systems are not created with security in mind - they are very cheap, meant for low-budget websites, and the hosting company doesn't care much about the data on them.